cyberbotics/webots-doc/reference/supervisor.md

 The `wb_supervisor_node_get_field()` function retrieves a handler to a node field.
 The field is specified by its name in `field_name` and the `node` it belongs to.
 It can be a single field (SF) or a multiple field (MF).
-If no such field name exist for the specified node, the return value is NULL.
+If no such field name exists for the specified node or the field is an internal field of a PROTO, the return value is NULL.
 Otherwise, it returns a handler to a field.

+> **note**:
+The `wb_supervisor_node_get_field()` function will return a valid field handler if the field corresponding to the field name is an hidden field.

 ---